Ray Hadley: Suspension and reinstatement

-Martin Place siege

-In February 2015, Hadley claimed on his show that he could have stopped the siege, saying "If me a broadcaster had spoken louder about the three bail decisions on Man Monis, lives would have been saved."

 2019 bullying allegations

 In March 2019, a social media post written by former 2GB staff member Chris Bowen contained allegations that he had been the victim of sixteen years of "intense bullying" while working at the station and that he had been subjected to "out of control sheer rage".
 Bowen initially didn't name the person he was referring to but later confirmed it was Hadley.
-Bowen's allegations were supported for former 2GB staff member Mark Kennedy who also claimed that he too was a victim of Hadley's alleged bullying.
+Bowen's allegations were supported by former 2GB staff member Mark Kennedy who also claimed that he too was a victim of Hadley's alleged bullying.

 Bowen said he had complained to 2GB management as far back as 2008 but nothing was done apart from being removed from Hadley's program for a short period of time.
 A spokesperson for Macquarie Media said that they were unaware of any previous complaints having been made in relation to Bowen's allegations.
 Hadley responded to Bowen's allegations on his radio program and apologised to Bowen for "any hurt" he may have caused him.
 Bowen said he rejected Hadley's apology, describing his comments as "gaslighting".

 Bowen's allegation prompted ABC Television current affairs program 7.30 to do a special report about Hadley's alleged bullying.
 On the program, Bowen along with former 2GB staff members Andrew Moore and Jesse Perez and former advisor to state premier Mike Baird, Imre Sulusinsky all made allegations relating to Hadley's behaviour.
 Responding to the allegations made on 7.30, 2GB said they had not received any formal complaints from Moore, Perez or Bowen.

 In a statement, Hadley said he had been "very public" in relation to his past behaviour but if any of the allegations were substantiated, he would like to "make amends" with those affected by his alleged behaviour.
 He also said he couldn't remember some of the alleged incidents involving Andrew Moore and that he would need more information to properly respond to questions put forward to him about his alleged behaviour involving Chris Bowen and Jesse Perez.